MRC-CLIMB/docs/docs/notebook-servers/using-jupyter.md

 # Using Jupyter Notebooks

 Jupyter Notebooks are a powerful and popular tool for interactive computing, data analysis, and data visualization.
 They allow you to create and share documents that contain live code, equations, visualizations, and explanatory text, making them an excellent choice for data scientists, researchers, and educators.
 In this tutorial, we'll walk you through the basics of Jupyter Notebooks and how to get started with them.
-[There is more detailed documentation here](https://jupyterlab.readthedocs.io/en/stable/user/running.html)
+There is more detailed documentation in the [JupyterLab User Guide](https://jupyterlab.readthedocs.io/en/stable/user/index.html).

 Jupyter Notebooks can look very handsome, with a mix of code and formatted text.
 Here is an example explaining how to calculate the square root of a number.

 **Unformatted (i.e. the input you would enter):**